With so many things to do in Chiang Mai, it’s easy to see how this is a top tourist destination in Thailand.

 There are many massage parlors in Chiang Mai, but one of the best places to get a traditional Thai massage is at the Women’s Prison in the city.
 Here women who are soon to be released are trained to offer massages so that they can have a skill they can use to make money once they are out.
 They offer amazing massages and by going there you’re supporting their self-improvement journey.

 While in the city you can have a massage every day because they are so cheap.
-A full body massage for 1-hour costs about 200-400 Baht ($6-$13).
+A full body massage for 1-hour costs about 200-400 THB ($6-$13 USD).

 Party the night away

-Chiang Mai’s nightlife may not be as lit as what you would experience in Bangkok but it is much cheaper and one of the things to do in Chiang Mai is going out to enjoy its bar scene.
+Chiang Mai’s nightlife may not be as lit as what you would experience in Bangkok but it is much cheaper and one of the things to do in Chiang Mai is definitely going out to enjoy its bar scene.
 There are many trendy bars and clubs where you can enjoy a drink as you interact with the locals, and dance till early morning.
 Nimmanhaemin Road has several bars such as The Monkey Club, which are popular with tourists and locals.